Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Allison and Julian looked at each other.
 "We helped Kirk find Vedregnenug."
 Allison said.
 "And we knew he was working with some kind of security or government agency here on Earth.
 Hell, he dragged us to a clinic to get our translators removed."

 "...You *knew* all this?"
 Xiù asked.
-"What…?
-I thought…?
-But…?" she paused and gathered herself.
+"What...?
+I thought...?
+But...?" she paused and gathered herself.
 "What the hell happened to *’no secrets’*?!"

 "If they’ve kept it from you, that’s actually a good thing," Darcy advised.
 "You’re now forbidden from telling this to anybody else, remember."